beepscore/remy_python/README.md

 ---

 ## install python dependencies

+### venv virtual environment
+This project doesn't have many dependencies, and venv is an easy way to manage them.
+Anaconda / conda / miniconda may work better for projects with more dependencies.
-If using venv, can ignore via .gitignore
+If using venv, in .gitignore add a line to ignore the directory:

     venv/*